 Evergreen Mountain Lookout

-Camping Nearby: There is a long stretch of forest service roads that may have open areas for dispersed camps.
+- Camping Nearby: There is a long stretch of forest service roads that may have open areas for dispersed camping.

 Important things to note are that the road to the trailhead is closed due to fallen trees.
-You can still hike the trail but will be adding miles to your trek.
+You can still hike the trail, but you will be adding miles to your trek.
 You will not be able to stay overnight at the lookout as they complete repairs.

 Fremont Lookout